jayschoen/python-flask-docker/README.md

 html lives in /templates
 javascript lives in /static

+the app has 3 endpoints:

+index (`/`) ... just a "hello flask" message
+`/meh` ... just another endpoint
-currently, the html loads and a square is rendered on screen that changes to a random color ever 500ms
+`/test` ... renders a box on the screen which changes colors ever 500ms

 --